History of the Pittsburgh Pirates: McClatchy buys the team

 In 1996, McClatchy publishing company chairman Kevin McClatchy led a group of investors to purchase the Pirates for $95 million.
-McClatchy immediately moved forward with a two-pronged plan to return the Pirates to relevance: off the field, the Pirates would need a new ballpark to replace the aging Three Rivers Stadium and increase revenue streams; on the field, the Bucs would need to cut payroll, trade players for prospects, and build up the farm system.
+McClatchy immediately moved forward with a two-pronged plan to return the Pirates to relevance: off the field, the Pirates would need a new ballpark to replace the aging Three Rivers Stadium and increase revenue streams; on the field, the Pirates would need to cut payroll, trade players for prospects, and build up the farm system.
 Leyland, unwilling to endure a rebuild, quit after the 1996 season, being replaced in his capacity by Gene Lamont.

 At first, the plan seemed to be working: despite fielding a league-low $9 million payroll, the 1997 squad—known as the "Freak Show"—remained in contention for the newly created National League Central for most of the summer.
 The following year, the city pushed through funding for a new, baseball-only stadium on the North Shore.
 As construction on the new ballpark took place down the street, the Pirates failed to build on their 1997 season.
-General manager Cam Bonifay sought to have a winning team in place for the opening of the new stadium in 2001, but the Bucs lost 93 games in 1998 and again in 2000.
+General manager Cam Bonifay sought to have a winning team in place for the opening of the new stadium in 2001, but the Pirates lost 93 games in 1998 and again in 2000.